slee279/EPL/README.md

 # If time permits
 1. Calculate the fatigue level (count days between matches).
 2. Once I am able to forecast individual matches, turn those match-by-match probabilities into a season forecast using Monte Carlo simulations.
 Simulate the season thousands of times, and the probability that a team wins the tournament represents the share of simulations in which it wins it.
+    - Predict all 380 games EPL 18/19, only use poisson distribution to predict each games

+# Questions
+1. Predicting all 380 games to get total points VS. Fit regression model to predict total points.

 # Resource
 https://fivethirtyeight.com/features/how-our-2018-world-cup-predictions-work/